-- n: The number of packets involved in the linear combination. - Start_i: The starting byte of the ith packet involved in the linear combination. - End_i : The last byte of the i^{th} packet involved in the linear combination. - α_i : The coefficient used for the i^{th} packet involved in the linear combination.
+- Base: The TCP byte sequence number of the first byte that has not been acknowledged.
+The field is used by intermediate nodes or the decoder to decide which packets can be safely dropped from their buffers without affecting reliability. - n: The number of packets involved in the linear combination. - Starti: The starting byte of the ith packet involved in the linear combination. - Endi: The last byte of the ith packet involved in the linear combination. - αi: The coefficient used for the ith packet involved in the linear combination.

-The $Start_i$ (except $Start_1$) and End_i are expressed relative to the previous packet's End and Start respectively, to save header space.
-As shown in the figure, this header format will add 5n+7 bytes of overhead for the network coding header in addition to the TCP header, where n is the number of packets involved in a linear combination.
+The Starti (except Start1) and Endi are expressed relative to the previous packet's End and Start, respectively, to save header space.
+As shown in the figure, this header format will add 5n + 7 bytes of overhead for the network coding header in addition to the TCP header, where n is the number of packets involved in a linear combination.
 (Note that the port information is not counted in this overhead, since it has been removed from the TCP header.)
 We believe it is possible to reduce this overhead by further optimizing the header structure.

-3) The coding window: In the theoretical version of the algorithm, the sender transmits a random linear combination of all packets in the coding buffer.
+3) The Coding Window: In the theoretical version of the algorithm, the sender transmits a random linear combination of all packets in the coding buffer.
 However, as noted above, the size of the header scales with the number of packets involved in the linear combination.
 Therefore, mixing all packets currently in the buffer will lead to a large coding header.

 To solve this problem, we propose mixing only a constant-sized subset of the packets chosen from within the coding buffer.
 We call this subset the coding window.
 The coding window evolves as follows.
-The algorithm uses a fixed parameter for the maximum coding window size W. The coding window contains the packet that arrived most recently from TCP (which could be a retransmission), and the (W-1) packets before it in sequence number, if possible.
-However, if some of the (W-1) preceding packets have already been dropped, then the window is allowed to extend beyond the most recently arrived packet until it includes W packets.
+The algorithm uses a fixed parameter for the maximum coding window size W. The coding window contains the packet that arrived most recently from TCP (which could be a retransmission), and the (W - 1) packets before it in sequence number, if possible.
+However, if some of the (W - 1) preceding packets have already been dropped, then the window is allowed to extend beyond the most recently arrived packet until it includes W packets.